 Here I’m sharing a delicious Eggplant Indian Recipe.
-Hope you’ll try it and let us know in the comment box after taking the test of the Spicy Eggplant.
+I hope you’ll try it and let us know in the comment box after taking the test of the Spicy Eggplant.

 - Kosher salt

 With a knife, poke the eggplant 2 to 3 times on each side.
-In a 6-quart Instant Pot, place the eggplant on the rack and add 1 cup water.
-When it comes to locking the lid and getting ready to cook, follow the manufacturer's instructions.
+In a 6-quart Instant Pot, place the eggplant on the rack and add 1 cup of water, following the manufacturer's instructions when locking the lid and preparing to cook.
 Set the timer to high pressure for 20 minutes.

-Follow the manufacturer's instructions for fast release when the pressure-cook cycle is finished, and wait until the quick-release cycle is finished.
-Unlock and remove the lid, being cautious of any leftover steam.
+Follow the manufacturer's instructions for fast release when the pressure-cook cycle is finished, and wait until the quick-release process is completed.
+Unlock and remove the lid, being cautious of any excess steam.
 Remove the eggplant and place it on a rack.
 The eggplant should be fully deflated and soft.
 Remove from the equation.

 Set the saucepan to a high saute and add the oil once it's hot.
 Cook, stirring constantly, until the curry powder, cumin, and turmeric are aromatic for about 30 seconds.
 Toss the onions in the oil and spices to coat them.
-Cook, stirring regularly, for 7 to 8 minutes, or until the onions are softened and slightly caramelized.
+Cook, stirring regularly, for 7 to 8 minutes or until the onions soften and slightly caramelize.

 So, what exactly are you waiting for?
-When it comes to developing your own gorgeous eggplant garden, you now have all of the greatest information available.
+You have all the greatest information available when developing your gorgeous eggplant garden.
 It's time to get your hands filthy and witness the miracle of fresh growth right in front of your eyes.
-Take a peek at the container gardens we have available and get started on yours now!
+Take a peek at our container gardens and get started on yours now!